AI company Anthropic sues Trump administration seeking to undo 'supply chain risk' designation

 Anthropic said in a statement Monday that “seeking judicial review does not change our longstanding commitment to harnessing AI to protect our national security, but this is a necessary step to protect our business, our customers, and our partners."

-The lawsuit positions AI safety and "positive outcomes for humanity” as critical to Anthropic's mission since it was founded in 2021 by CEO Dario Amodei and six other former OpenAI employees.
+The lawsuit positions AI safety and "positive outcomes for humanity” as critical to Anthropic's mission since its founding in 2021 by Amodei and six other former OpenAI employees.

-Its usage policy has “always prohibited the use of Anthropic’s services for lethal autonomous warfare without human oversight and surveillance of Americans en masse,” the company said in its lawsuit.
+Its usage policy always prohibited "lethal autonomous warfare without human oversight and surveillance of Americans en masse,” the company said in its lawsuit.
 Anthropic said it has never tested Claude on those applications and doesn't have the confidence its products could “function reliably or safely if used to support lethal autonomous warfare.”

-At the same time, it allowed the military to use Claude in ways that civilians could not, including military operations and in analyzing “lawfully collected foreign intelligence information.”
+At the same time, it has enabled the military to use Claude in ways that civilians could not, including military operations and in analyzing “lawfully collected foreign intelligence information.”

 Until recently, Anthropic was the only of its tech industry peers approved to supply its AI model to classified military systems.
 The dispute has led the Pentagon to look to shift Claude's work to Google's Gemini, OpenAI's ChatGPT and Elon Musk's Grok.